+Table 18.1.
+Indicative subgrade bearing capacities

+(g) Nominal bearing pressures:

+(i) A structural engineer must be engaged to verify the column loads are sufficiently distributed and will not compromise the supporting surface, which could result in instability or damage to the gantry structure, underground services or nearby trees.
+See Table 18.1 below.

+SUBGRADE SOIL

+Su (kPa) 25-30 35-50 50-75 75-100 > 100

+In situ CBR 3% (Soft) 3 < 6% (Firm) 6 < 10% (Stiff) 10 < 15% (Stiff) > 15% (Very Stiff)

+DCP values 1-2 2-3 4-5 6-7 > 8

+Maximum permissible bearing capacity (kPa) 75 100 140 210 275

+The above table provides indicative values only and a structural engineer's report must be obtained in accordance with 18.3.3(g)

-- (g) Nominal bearing pressures: - (i) A structural engineer must be engaged to verify the column loads are sufficiently distributed and will not compromise the supporting surface, which could result in instability or damage to the gantry structure, underground services or nearby trees.
-See 10.5.1 Surface protection and load limits for surface load limits. - (ii) Light and heavy duty gantries: Under dead load and 40% live loads, the nominal bearing pressure on the footpath must not exceed 100 kPa.
-If the bearing pressure will exceed this, you must provide a report from a structural engineer with your gantry permit application to confirm that the footpath is capable of supporting the structure without causing damage. - (iii) Special duty gantry: the dead load and the maximum non-impact loads must not exceed the nominal bearing pressure of 100 kPa.
-If the bearing pressure will exceed this, you must provide a report from a structural engineer with your gantry permit application to confirm that the footpath is capable of supporting the structure without causing damage. - (iv) The effect of column loading on the stability of earth slopes of adjoining excavations must also be considered. - (v) Gantry foundations must be monitored by a structural engineer for settlement: - every six months if the gantry is mounted on a hard surface - every three months if the gantry is mounted on a surface that is unsealed or in poor condition.
+(ii) Light and heavy duty gantries:

+Under dead load and 40% live loads, the nominal bearing pressure on the footpath must not exceed 140 kPa where the supporting surface is sealed and stiff, or 100 kPa where the supporting surface is unsealed and firm.
+There must be no known history of ground failure or indications of settlement, cracking or other signs of a soft subgrade beneath the surface.
+If the bearing pressure will exceed this, you must submit a report from a structural engineer with your permit application to confirm that the footpath is capable of supporting the structure without causing damage.

+(iii) Special duty gantries:

+The dead load and the maximum non-impact loads must not exceed the nominal bearing pressure of 140 kPa where the supporting surface is sealed and stiff, or 100 kPa where the supporting surface is unsealed and firm.
+There must be no known history of ground failure or indications of settlement, cracking or other signs of a soft subgrade beneath the surface.
+If the bearing pressure will exceed this, you must submit a report from a structural engineer with your permit application to confirm that the footpath is capable of supporting the structure without causing damage.

+- (iv) The effect of column loading on underground services, the stability of earth slopes or of basements of adjoining excavations must also be considered. - (v) Gantry foundations must be monitored by a structural engineer for settlement: - every six months if the gantry is mounted on a hard surface - every three months if the gantry is mounted on a surface that is unsealed or in poor condition.